John Leslie-Melville, 12th Earl of Leven: Career

 Lord Leven was a Lieutenant in the Lovat Scouts Yeomanry in the British Army.
-He served as a Representative Peer for Scotland from 1910 until his death in June 1913.
+He served as a Scottish representative peer from 1910 until his death in June 1913.
 He was also a member of the London banking firm of Frederick Huth & Co.

 Upon his father's death on 21 August 1906, he succeeded as the Viscount of Kirkaldie, the Lord Raith, Monymaill and Balwearie, the Earl of Melville, the Earl of Leven, the Lord Melville of Monymaill, the Lord Balgonie.
 Lord Leven was required to pay death duties of $1,250,000 on the estate, which exceeded $6,500,000.
 Reportedly, the "depletion of the estate so impressed the successor to it that he insured his life for the benefit of the estate."

 Personal life

 Lord Leven died, unmarried, on 11 June 1913, "caused by injuries sustained in the hunting field", which was later determined to be "an accidental death".
 His funeral was held in Scotland, and his titles passed to his younger brother, Archibald.
 The death duties of over $600,000 were met by the insurance taken out upon his succession to the title.
 A year later, his brother, a Lieutenant in the Second Dragoons, Royal Scots Greys, was wounded during the "cavalry fight in Waterloo".
 Lord Leven was left behind when his regiment retreated and later escaped from a German prison disguised as a refugee.